Maara: Filming

 The actors completed a week-long rehearsal before the start of shoot, with production beginning in Pondicherry on 18 June 2018.
 The film was subsequently put on hold and Madhavan later became busy with the production of his first directorial venture, Rocketry: The Nambi Effect (2020), meaning that there was a schedule break of over a year.
 In October 2019, production restarted in Kochi with child actor Minon and comedian Alexander Babu joining the cast.
 In June 2020, the film's production house Pramod Films, stated that 50% of the film's shooting was completed in March 2020, prior to the COVID-19 pandemic lockdown in India.
 The makers subsequently planned to wrap the pending portions in a single stretch, adhering to the safety guidelines imposed by the government, to curb the COVID-19 spread.
 The film entered post-production in June 2020.

 Music

 The film's music and background score were composed by Ghibran, with lyrics written by Thamarai.
 On 28 October 2020, Think Music India released the lyrical video of the first single "Yaar Azhaippadhu", sung by Sid Sriram.
 The second single "Oru Arai Unathu", sung by Yazin Nizar and Sanah Moidutty was released on 20 November 2020.
 The third single "Oh Azhage" sung by Benny Dayal, was released on 4 December 2020.
-The full album was released on 30 December 2020.
+The full album was released on 1 January 2021.

-Vipin Nair of Music Aloud reviewed "Maara isn’t an exact remake of Charlie, rather an adaptation with a few changes made to the original story.
-Perhaps the same reflects in the soundtrack as well – there aren’t a lot of songs in Maara that we equate to a song from Malayalam.
-Gopi Sundar's music was one of the key factors behind the immense success of Charlie; Ghibran therefore had big shoes to fill here, however, he shows a level of consistency that he has not done in quite a long time."